 Tone: The book will feature the winning poems by people aged 5 to 21 who have entered our competition.
 This is an annual event and the book will be published in May 2023.
 We are looking at a jacket design that is colourful, lively and sharp and that shows a unique and interesting execution.
 This might be interpreted in any way you choose.
 There is no particular need for it to relate to Stratford – though working this in might be a nice touch to reflect the location of the Festival.
 The book needs to quickly communicate the message of what it is as it will be on sale in Waterstones during and after the Festival.
 Take time to look at covers in a bookshop that catch your eye and ask yourself why they do.

 The following must be included in your design:

-235mm x 155mm wide Front and Back.
-Allow 1cm for the spine.
+235mm high x 155mm wide for the Front and 235mm high x 155mm wide for the Back.
+Allow 10mm for the spine.
 The book title and Festival Swan logo will need to feature on the spine.